The Montana State University Student Chapter of SAE International

 The MSU SAE club - also known as "Bobcat Motorsports" - is a registered student organization with MSU Student Activities.
 Club membership varies by year, but often sits at around 30 active, dues-paying members.
 Students in the club participate in local service activities, club racing and various fundraising events.
-We’ve participated in the SAE Formula series for many years, and we are now ramping up for also competing in the BAJA SAE competition in 2014.
+We’ve participated in the SAE Formula series for many years, and we are now competing in the BAJA SAE competition.
+Our first BSAE entry raced in Pittsburg Kansas in June 2014.
 Each year the club acts as the "Industrial Sponsor" for an ME/MET Capstone design team, whose members are tasked with the design/analysis/fabrication of a race car to compete in the international competitions.
 Ample opportunities exist for club members of all levels to work on and to drive the club's race cars.
 SAE International is a great organization that supports engineering endeavors in education and industry throughout the world.
 SAE student chapters provide opportunities for design, fabrication, testing, competition, teamwork, travel, learning - and fun.
 MSU's SAE chapter is open to all students who wish to take part.

 Mechanical and Industrial Engineering

 2014Bobcat Motorsports car number 48 was the culmination of an extended 2-year design/build project.
 Mechanical Engineering and Mechanical Engineering Technology students in the joint ME/MET Capstone course, along with BMS Club members, put together and raced a bomber first-time effort car at the Pittsburg, Kansas event.
 Some component failures dropped the team's overall finish to 66th place out of 91 teams, but had the gearbox survived it was looking good for a top ten finish!
 The 2016 competition car is already under construction.
 Stay tuned, this oughta be good!

 Formula SAE Competition